-This year we will be holding our Pathways Evening in the Sports Hall on Wednesday 27 April 2022 where you can ask questions of senior leaders and subject leaders.
-We are hoping this will be an "in person" event.
-If this is not possible, due to changes in government COVID rules, we will hold it as an online SchoolCloud event.
-Further details will be available nearer the time.
+This year we will be holding our Pathways Evening in the Sports Hall on Wednesday 28th February 2024 where you can ask questions of senior leaders and subject leaders.

-We would also recommend that you watch our Introduction to Pathways 2022 video on YouTube.
-This will give you more information about how the Pathways process works over the next three years.
-You can watch the video on the Pathways 2022 page of the school website.
+We would also recommend that you watch our Introduction to Pathways 2024 video on the Pathways page of the school website.
+This will give you more information about how the Pathways process works over the next two years.